Rules that apply to being in a support bubble and when you can see other people in their homes or yours (alert level 4).

 Extended household arrangements are suspended in alert level 4.

-However, if you are an adult living alone or are in a household with a single responsible adult, you can form a support bubble with one other household.
+However, some households may be eligible to form a support bubble with one other household.
 This will allow you to spend time with the people in that household as if you lived with them.

 Households and support bubbles